Portugal–United States relations: Military

 The defense relationship between the United States and Portugal is centered on the 1995 Agreement on Cooperation and Defense (ACD).
 For 50 years, Lajes Field in the Azores has played an important role in supporting U.S. military aircraft (its importance such that the US had a contingency plan in 1975 to stimulate Azores independence in the event of a Communist takeover of Portugal).
 Most recent missions are engaged in counter-terrorism and humanitarian efforts, including operations in Afghanistan and Iraq.
-Portugal also provides the United States access to Montijo Air Base and a number of ports.
+Portugal also provides the United States access to Montijo Air Base and several ports.
+Portugal was also, along with the United States, one of the founding members of NATO.

 Portugal defines itself as "Atlanticist" emphasizing its support for strong European ties with the United States, particularly on defense and security issues.
-The Government of Portugal has been a key ally in US, supporting efforts in Iraq, and hosting the Azores Summit that preceded military action.
+The Government of Portugal has been a key ally in US, supporting efforts in Iraq, and hosting the Azores Summit, where on March 16, 2003, Spanish Prime Minister, José María Aznar, UK Prime Minister, Tony Blair, President of the United States George W. Bush, and Prime Minister of Portugal, José Manuel Durão Barroso discussed the invasion of Iraq.